MoonWalker440/Music-Megathread/README.md

 - [Homer Player](https://msimonides.github.io/homerplayer) - Homer Player is an audiobook player for the elderly.
 Its simple user interface makes it easy to operate for seniors and people with poor vision (or both).

+- [Aradia](https://github.com/sagarchaulagai/aradia) - Aradia Audiobook is a free and open-source app designed to help you browse, search, and download audiobooks from the public domain.

 ### ▷ Audio Servers

 - 🌟 [Swing Music](https://swingmusic.vercel.app) - Swing Music is a beautifully designed, self-hosted music streaming server